Learn how to make a beautiful and easy paper daisy to add color to a fun floral wreath!

 - Hot glue gun, or just tacky glue

-- A way to cut your daisy petals (I used a Cricut Explore cutting machine)
+- A way to cut your layers (I used the Cricut Explore but they can also be cut on a Cricut Maker cutting machine.)

 How to Make a Paper Daisy